Reah: Face the Unknown: Release

 The Computer Show thought the game could have been a surprise hit upon its original proposed release date of April 1998.
-PC Action announced the game would be released in August 1998.
-However, PC Zone noted that they had still not received a copy of the game by January 1999, remarking that such was usually indicative of one of two things: that the game is bad and the company is therefore scared to have it sent off for review before it is sold, and that they hadn't yet decided on release dates.
+PC Action announced the game would be released in August 1998, but PC Zone noted that they had still not received a copy of the game by January 1999, remarking that such was usually indicative of one of two things: that the game is bad and the company is therefore scared to have it sent off for review before it is sold, and that they hadn't yet decided on release dates.

 Project Two Interactive revealed in May 1999 that the DVD version of the game would be released in retail outlets in June through GT Interactive's affiliate label program.
 This version was 10 gigabytes with a compression ratio of 50%, compared to the CD-ROM version which was 3.6 gigabytes over six discs with a compression ratio of 80%.
 This made the DVD version one of the largest games in the market when it was officially shipped on June 16.

 Author Terry Dowling, who was playing Reah at the time, contacted Detalion and was propositioned with writing the sci-fi story of the sequel, Schizm, which he accepted.

-The game went out of print for a number of years, until October 24, 2017 when GOG.com made Reah: Face the Unknown and Schizm: Mysterious Journey available without digital rights management restrictions.
+In October 2017 digital distributor GOG.com made Reah: Face the Unknown and Schizm: Mysterious Journey available without digital rights management restrictions after the game had been unavailable for sale for a number of years.